 "We were all in shock," shared Michelle Mendez, Bryan's sister.
-"The doctors said there were no signs of trauma, so they didn't know what caused the bleed to happen.
+"The doctors said there were no signs of trauma, so they didn't know what caused the bleed to happen."

 After being transferred to a second hospital that same day, the brain bleed stopped - which is when doctors turned their attention to the pressure in his brain.
-Beating the odds, he survived surgery and through the night.
+Beating the odds, he survived surgery.
 To help his body recover, Bryan had a tracheostomy, was put on a ventilator, and had G-tube placed.
-He was in a coma over the course of three weeks.
+He was in a coma for three weeks. video call them every day.
+I literally saw improvements each day after he started rehabilitation.
+The therapies he performed really helped him."